mk-fg/convergence/README.md

    - "bind" option for perspective verifier to use for special routing - e.g. through some tunnel or tor/i2p network.

+   - TODO: With perspectives + ca_check, if newer Twisted is detected, use its new service_identity verifier, check if new cryptography-based (py module) pyopenssl has less hacky way to use SNI.

    - TODO: Add option to serve bundle for browsers at some URL.

    - TODO: Statistics on queries.